vuejs/apollo/packages/docs/data/error-handling.md

 })
 ```

-### Retrying on Authentication Errors
+### Retry on authentication errors

-Use `ErrorLink` to automatically refresh tokens and retry requests:
+`ErrorLink` can refresh a token and retry the operation:

 ```ts
 import { CombinedGraphQLErrors } from '@apollo/client/errors'